GSA/digitalgov.gov/content/post/2015-09-14-the-content-corner-should-you-stop-writing-and-start-podcasting.md

 date: 2015-09-14 10:00:35 -0400
 title: 'The Content Corner\: Should You Stop Writing and Start Podcasting?'
-summary: 'Several months or so ago, I raised the question of whether you and your agency&nbsp;should be podcasting.&nbsp;Incidentally, my post coincided with the launch of DigitalGov’snew podcast series.
-As I discussed in my previous post, the long-niche broadcasting format has continued to grow in popularity and success with popular podcasts such as NPR’sSerial and'
+summary: 'Several months or so ago, I raised the question of whether you and your agency&nbsp;should be podcasting.&nbsp;Incidentally, my post coincided with the launch of DigitalGov’s new podcast series.
+As I discussed in my previous post, the long-niche broadcasting format has continued to grow in popularity and success with popular podcasts such as NPR’s Serial and'
 authors: [tymanuel]
 categories:
   - Content